MaterializeInc/materialize/doc/developer/project-management.md

 ensure the overall success of Materialize as a product.

 By default, all created issues will end up in a Materialize-wide backlog.
-Issues created in our public Github repository will be visible outside of our team.
+Issues created in our public GitHub repository will be visible outside of our team.

 ## Triage